 Sedation Dentistry Can Change Your Life

 If you’ve been putting off years of dental work, sedation dentistry can change your life.
-Your dental health is a vital component of your overall health and wellbeing.
+Your dental health is a vital component of your overall health and well-being.
 It shouldn’t be neglected due to fear or nervousness, and now it doesn’t have to be.
 Sedation dentistry protocols have been used safely for over 30 years with millions of dental procedures performed.
 After an initial visit with us where all your questions and concerns will be answered, we’ll schedule your sedation appointment.
 You’ll find your treatment is performed more comfortably than you might ever have thought possible.
 You’ll be relaxed and unaware of the passing time.
 Our specially trained clinical team will make certain that you are completely comfortable and will monitor you continually throughout the appointment.

-What are my Sedation Options?
+What are my Sedation Dentistry Options?

 - Nitrous Oxide (laughing gas) – The most commonly used method for calming patients in the dental office.
-Laughing gas in mixed with oxygen and breathed in through the nose while your dental work is being completed.
+Laughing gas is mixed with oxygen and breathed in through the nose while your dental work is being completed.
 Patients often describe a warm, tingling, or euphoric sensation when at an ideal level of nitrous oxide sedation.
 You remain awake while breathing laughing gas and, after breathing 100% oxygen for several minutes following treatment, are safe to drive yourself home, go back to work, etc.

 - Oral Conscious Sedation – Uses a combination of medications to keep you comfortable during your entire visit.
-A sedative taken the night before your appointment assists you in getting a good night’s rest.
+A sedative took the night before your appointment assists you in getting a good night’s rest.
 In the office, a different medication is administered as needed to keep you relaxed.
 Other than keeping you calm, these sedatives’ major benefit is the fact that you have very little, if any, memory of your time in the dental chair.
 As the name suggests, you remain conscious during this type of sedation and can respond to commands.
 You will also be able to alert the dental team if you have any needs.
 A driver is required to bring you to and take you home from your conscious sedation appointment.

 - General Anesthesia – Some patients are not ideal candidates to receive oral conscious or IV sedation.
 When this is the case, a Dental Anesthesiologist can be brought into the office to administer general anesthesia and monitor the patient throughout the appointment.
 This is particularly a wonderful option for very young children as it allows us to provide treatment in the office and avoid a hospital visit for dentistry performed under anesthesia.
 A driver is required to bring you to and take you home from your general anesthesia appointment.
-To learn more about Nashville Office-Based Anesthesia, click here.
+To learn more about Anesthesia, click here.